 It can also occur in some zoom lenses that may not produce truly sharp images all the way through the zoom range.
 Similarly, softness can happen with some lenses when you use the widest or narrowest apertures.
 With this type of softness, adjusting the sharpness sliders carefully can improve a photo.

-If you have used a high ISO setting you can use the Noise Reduction section of sliders when photo editing.
+If you have used a high ISO setting, you can use the Noise Reduction section of sliders when photo editing.
 These help to reduce or eliminate excess digital noise.
-This is most often seen in low light photography.
-Use the Luminance and Color sliders for good effect.
-Drag them carefully to the right, only as much as you need to.
-Overdoing it will have the effect of softening your image.
+This is most often seen in low-light

 In this example photo, I have reduced the noise very slightly.
 I generally like to keep both the Luminance and Color sliders to the same level if I adjust them.